kylemontgomery1/kylemontgomery1.github.io/_pages/about.md

   address: >

 news: false # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
-My name is Kyle Montgomery, and I senior studying computer science and mathematics at Washington University in St. Louis.
-I will graduate in May, 2023.
+My name is Kyle Montgomery, and I graduate student in computer science at Washington University in St. Louis.
+I will graduate in May, 2024.
 Broadly speaking, my interests include software developement, machine learning, and rock climbing 🧗.
 I am also a member of WASHU's NLP group, advised by Prof. Chenguang Wang.

-My research is on leveraging large pre-trained language models (GPT3, OPT, etc.) for medical code prediction using electronic health records (EHRs) in a zero-shot/few-shot setting
+My research is on Large Language Models.
+Specifically, I'm interested in language agents, prompting, saftey, and applications.